 We encourage our students to follow their interests, solve problems, be respectful of others, and strive to improve the fabric of society.
 Every Altamont student’s experience is different, so the question is: what kind of Knight will you be?

-Note: Students may complete only the following courses in summer school at Altamont to apply toward graduation requirements: Honors Geometry, Honors Ancient & Medieval History, Laboratory Techniques, and Speech.
+Note: Students may complete only the following courses in summer school at Altamont to apply toward graduation requirements: Honors Geometry, Honors Ancient & Medieval Civilizations, and Public Speaking.

 The Academic Policies Committee unanimously approved two revisions to the school’s existing study hall policy, effective as of the fall of 2010-11.
 First, students are limited to four study hall periods per week.
 Second, except for seniors in good academic standing, all students will be required to remain in their study halls throughout the year.